 - The Duolingo test can be taken at home and is recommended for those who encounter TOEFL or IELTS test center closures.
-Duolingo test takers must upload their scores in their application in Slate.
+Send PDF or link with scores to email@example.com.

 It takes six weeks for scores to arrive, so plan to take the test well in advance of the application deadline.

 An exception to the English language score requirement may be made for applicants who have studied in the United States or another English-speaking country for a minimum of three years toward a baccalaureate degree or higher.
 The TOEFL, IELTS, and Duolingo tests do not in and of themselves presume adequate qualification for study.
 Functional English and familiarity with additional art-related terminology are required upon entrance in order to pass coursework.
 International students will be interviewed prior to the issuance of an I-20 for a student visa.
 In select cases, students will be tested upon arrival and may be required to enroll in reading and comprehension classes.